Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 - Mouse input has been improved for the Sticky Cam and Cam.
 Net. camera modes.
 - Mouse sensitivity is no longer tied to frame rate; switching between different frame rates should now feel identical.
 - Mouse sensitivity is now configured through the Reloaded settings.
+- Mouse sensitivity for the Spy Binoculars and Mercenary Sniper Mode can now be configured through the Reloaded settings.
 - Mouse sensitivity for Sticky Camera and Cam.
 Net. modes can now be configured through the Reloaded settings.
 - Mouse sensitivity for the GUI menu cursor can now be configured through the Reloaded settings.
 - Spy Binoculars and Mercenary Sniper Mode can be configured to have matching horizontal and vertical sensitivity through the Reloaded settings.
-By default, the game has a slower vertical sensitivity in these camera modes.
+In legacy sniper mode, the game has a slower vertical sensitivity in these camera modes.
 - Sticky Cam and Cam.
 Net. zoom levels no longer break at higher frame rates.
 - Mouse input has been improved for the interactable spotlights on Missile Strike.